Lemoncode/svelte-workshop/05-context/README.md

 And run the example, so far so good everything seems to work fine.

-Buuut... let's try to instantiate two instances of the component:
+Buuut... let's try to instantiate two instances of the same component:

 _./src/App.svelte_